 How It Works

 How a sump pump works is pretty simple.
-A hole dug in the lowest part of your basement or crawl space and that’s where the pump is.
-As it fills with water, the pump turns on (through electricity) and pushes water out away from the foundation of the home through piping to a storm drain.
+A sump pump is a mechanism that removes water from your home and is typically found in your basement. .
+As it fills with water, the pump turns on (through electricity) and pushes the water out away from the foundation of the home through piping.
 When the pump fails (and is often submerged in standing water beneath your home), it can leave you with contaminated water or still water that can damage your foundation and carry disease.

 Sump pump failure can happen for a variety of different reasons.
-We’ll start with the most common ways and end with the least.
+Here are a few of the most common reasons why a sump pump fails.

 The most common reason for sump pump failure is an electrical power outage as a result of bad weather or a storm.
-You can avoid this by having a backup generator with the ability to be manually activated.
+Sump pumps depend on your home for power and these blackouts can be problematic.
+Because power outages happen at random, the best way to combat this is by having a backup generator.

 Frozen Discharge Pipe

-- Check valve on discharge line not installed.
+- The check valve on the discharge line is not installed.
 Without a check valve, you’ll hear the pump running, but it won’t be pumping.

-- Incorrect diameter of discharge line.
+- There is an incorrect diameter of the discharge line.
 Most pumps require a small air-relief hole in the line to release pressure from the discharge pipe.

-- Pump is placed in dirt or gravel.
+- The pump is placed in dirt or gravel.
 Dirt and gravel can enter your pump and cause clogs and damage, or interfere with the float alarm.

 Sump pumps are great tools, but if used incorrectly or without taking the necessary steps to prevent failure, you could be left with a flooded basement and severe water damage.
-Don’t worry if this happens, though, our well-educated technicians at Rapid will clean up the mess and get your home back to normal.
+If your home has experienced water damage due to a failed sump pump, don’t worry!
+Here at Rapid Restoration, we’re experts when it comes to water damage.
+Contact us and we’ll send someone out to help with the damage and get your home back to normal.

 You can learn more about water damage and what you should do to safely remove the water in our complete guide!